Krutyolkin/K2View-Academy/articles/18_fabric_cdc/cdc_consumers/search/05_search_command.md

 SEARCH lutype=<LUT_Name> TABLES=<tables names> '<Search Query>';
 ```

-- The TABLES parameter can be populated by one or several LU tables, separated a comma.
-It is possible to include several LU tables in one search only if these tables have the same list of search fields (search indexes).
+- The TABLES parameter can be populated by one or several LU tables, separated by a comma.
+Several LU tables can be included in a search only if they have the same list of Search fields (search indexes).
 - The **Search Query** parameter is populated by a JSON with Elasticsearch query.
 - The **SEARCH** command returns the records that match the search query.
 The following information is displayed for each record:
-  - The LUI of each record.
+  - LUI of each record.
-  - The list of Search fields, defined in the specified LU table.
+  - List of Search fields, defined in the specified LU table.
-  - The score returned by the Elasticsearch.
+  - Score returned by Elasticsearch.

-## Search Command- Examples
+## Search Command - Examples

 The following table contains examples of SEARCH commands for common use cases.

-Note that the SEARCH command can run any search query, supposed by the Elasticsearch.
+Note that the SEARCH command can run any search query, supposed by Elasticsearch.

-- You can view the full list of search queries, supported by the Elasticsearch in the Elasticsearch web site:
+- To see the full list of search queries supported by the Elasticsearch in the Elasticsearch website:

 https://www.elastic.co/guide/en/elasticsearch/reference/current/query-dsl.html